nelimee/deltakit/docs/guide/getting_started.md

 np.testing.assert_allclose(lep_stddev, lep_stddev0)
 ```

 Now you can start varying different parameters to see how that changes the logical error probability, such as the code distance.
 You can pass a list of decoder managers and number of shots to {class}`RunAllAnalysisEngine <deltakit.decode.analysis.RunAllAnalysisEngine>`, and use the `run` method to run your simulations.
-This method then returns a dataframe that summarizes the results.
+This method then returns a dataframe that summarises the results.

 ```{code-cell} ipython3
 from deltakit.decode.analysis import RunAllAnalysisEngine